TongZhengHong/CG4002-Visualiser/docs/DevelopereGuid.md

 To resolve this, we introduced a dedicated floor image target placed in the real world and set **Vuforia’s World Center Mode** to `SPECIFIC_TARGET`.
 This ensures that Unity’s world origin aligns with the physical floor, allowing for accurate placement of the snow bomb effects.
 The imaged for floor reference is a QR code which can be found [here](images/floor_qr.jpg).

 ### 🎯 Reticle Pointer
 The reticle pointer was adapted from the Google Cardboard plugin and serves as a visual indicator of **whether the opponent is currently in sight**.

 It is centered in the AR camera view and dynamically adjusts based on visibility: it expands into a donut when the opponent is detected and shrinks to a dot when not.
 This provides feedback to players and ensures that actions like shooting or launching projectiles are only effective when aimed properly.

+Apart from providing a visual feedback, this class also provides a **static boolean** variable called `isLookingAtOpponent` which tells if the opponent is in sight.

 ## 🧠 Logic Architecture